Bangsamoro: Moro conflict

 On September 23, 1972, Ferdinand Marcos announced that he had placed the entirety of the Philippines, including Muslim Mindanao, under martial law.
+During this tumultuous period, relationships and alliances played a critical role in shaping the events.
+Tun Mustapha, then Chief Minister of Sabah, shared a common lineage with Sayyid Capt.
+Kalingalan “Apuh Inggal” Caluang, both tracing their ancestry back to the Sultans of Sulu.
+This shared heritage fostered a close bond between the two leaders, promoting goodwill and cooperation between their respective territories.
+With Tun Mustapha's support, the first cadre of MNLF fighters, including figures like Al Hussein Caluang, received training in Sabah after their time in Luuk, Sulu (now known as Kalingalan Caluang).
 While Datu Udtog Matalam's MIM was already defunct, one of its former members, Nur Misuari, established the MNLF a month after the declaration of Martial Law, on October 21, 1972.

 Proclamation 1081 dissolved the various political groups that had been previously established in the Moro provinces, and with the MIM having already been dissolved, Marcos' declaration of martial law effectively assured the MNLF, which was more radical than its predecessors, would come to dominate the Moro separatist movement.

 Peace process

 On December 23, 1976, the Tripoli Agreement was signed between the Philippine government and the MNLF with the deal brokered by then-Libyan leader Muammar Gaddafi.
 Under a deal an autonomous region was to be created in Mindanao.

 Marcos would later implement the agreement by creating two regional autonomous governments, rather than one, in Regions 9 and 12, which cover ten (instead of thirteen) provinces.
 This led to the collapse of the peace pact and the resumption of hostilities between the MNLF and Philippine government forces.

 In signing the 1976 Tripoli Agreement, however, Misuari did not consult one of the MNLF's key commanders, Salamat Hashim.
 Salamat formed a splinter faction along with 57 other MNLF ground commanders, which then became the Moro Islamic Liberation Front (MILF).

 A year after Marcos was ousted from power during the People Power Revolution, the government under President Corazon Aquino signed the 1987 Jeddah Accord in Saudi Arabia with the MNLF, agreeing to hold further discussions on the proposal for autonomy to the entirety of Mindanao and not just the thirteen provinces stated in the 1976 Tripoli Agreement.
 In 1989, however, an act establishing the Autonomous Region in Muslim Mindanao (ARMM) was passed.
 The MNLF demanded that the thirteen Tripoli Agreement provinces, majority of which were Christian provinces, be included in the ARMM, but the government refused; eight of those provinces were predominantly Christian.
 Shortly thereafter, the government held only four provinces as only Lanao del Sur, Maguindanao, Sulu and Tawi-tawi voted to be included in the ARMM.
 The four provinces were the only Muslim-majority provinces at the time.